Askin242/UberEats-Device-Data/ReadMe.md

 Let's add a breakpoint and go backward to understand how the `t.payload` field is made.

-After some investigation, i found that our value disapear when going from the anonymous function to the cfp one.
+After some investigation, i found that our value disappear when going from the anonymous function to the cfp one.

 ![function stack image](images/brave_OXtvMogNWm.png)